SergioSNW/reddit-yeahbaby/README.md

 - Structured Data: Reddit?
 YeahBaby utilizes structured data markup, such as JSON-LD, to provide additional information to search engines.
 This allows search engines to better understand the content and context of the website.

-## Contributions

-Reddit?
-YeahBaby is an open-source project, and contributions are welcome.
-If you would like to contribute to the development of Reddit?
-YeahBaby, please refer to the GitHub repository for more information.

 ## License

 Reddit?
 YeahBaby is released under the MIT License.
 Feel free to modify and use the source code according to the terms of this license.